roskakori/pygount/docs/api.md

 ## Overview

-Pygount provides a simple API to integrate in other tools.
+Pygount provides a simple API to integrate with other tools.
 This, however, is currently still a work in progress and subject to change.

 Here's an example on how to analyze one of pygount's own source codes: